-Pain involves a drag on the attention to which we cannot surrender due to a competing orientation.
+Pain, if minor, can involve a drag on the attention to which we cannot surrender due to a competing orientation.
+(Also with minor pain: one can sometimes surrender, witness, relax, and dissolve.)

 Seduction can do for us (or promise to do) what we cannot or refuse to do ourselves: command and concentrate our attention.